kenlukas/teractf/Lunch_and_Learns/Jun_2025/General-DontYouLoveBanners/README.md

     KeyboardInterrupt
 ```

 Nothing obvious there.
-Next step is to start looking for misconfigurations.
+The next step is to start looking for misconfigurations.

 There was no /etc/crontab, and no executable that's overly permissive.